-While sometimes you can smell a scam unfolding from the start, many are much more subtle.
-Even the most seasoned traveler falls victim every now and then.
-The best way to avoid getting ripped off is to know about popular scams in the first place!
+Although sometimes you can sense a scam right away, many begin more subtly.
+Even the most seasoned traveler still falls victim every now and then.
+The best way to avoid getting ripped off is to know about popular scams in Asia before you go!

-No matter the country or mode of transportation, the drivers in Asia are pros at finding ways to increase their fares.
+No matter the country or mode of transportation, the drivers in Asia are pros at finding ways to boost the money made on a fare.

-Never get into a taxi or tuk-tuk without first agreeing on a price, or confirming that the meter will indeed be used.
-If you forget before getting inside a taxi, the driver can ask for any price he wants at your destination!
+Never get into a taxi or tuk-tuk without first agreeing on a fare or confirming the meter works and will be used.
+If you forget, the driver can ask for any price he wants once you arrive!

-Even in places where the taxi meter is not conveniently "broken," you may be taken on a joyride around town to increase the fare.
-Some meters have even been modified to run faster.
+Even in places where taxi drivers agree to use the meter (many won't for tourists), you may be taken on a circuitous joyride to increase the fare.
+Some meters have even been modified electronically to run faster.

-Seasoned scammers set up shop around border crossings, bus and train stations, and anywhere else where travelers arrive fresh with a pocket full of cash.
-Be wary of any stranger who approaches you in a bus or train station; these guys aren't just looking for friendly conversation and usually have a motive.
+Seasoned scammers often set up shop close to border crossings, bus and train stations, and anywhere else where fresh travelers arrive with a pocket full of cash.
+Be wary of any stranger who approaches as you exit a bus or train station; these guys aren't just looking for friendly conversation and usually have a motive.

-While it sounds too bizarre and audacious to be true, sometimes people set up false ticket windows and counters outside of attractions and bus terminals.
+Although it sounds too bizarre and audacious to be true, sometimes con artists set up false ticket windows and counters outside of attractions and bus terminals.

-These false counters have official-looking signs and are typically the first ones that you see on the approach to a place.
-When you purchase a ticket, someone takes your cash to the real ticket window -- often very nearby! -- and purchases your ticket, while pocketing a commission.
+These false counters have official-looking signs and are typically the first ones you see as you approach somewhere.
+When you purchase a ticket, someone takes your cash to the real ticket window — often literally next door — and purchases your ticket while pocketing the difference as a "commission."